propavingk/SlotDrift/README.md

-**Orphans compared by identity, not by slot number.** The first version compared slots, which silently absorbed the losing block of a duplicate slot
+**Orphans compared by identity, not by slot number.** The first version compared slots, which silently absorbed the losing block of a duplicate slot into the canonical set.
+Two blocks at slot 40 with different hashes are two different blocks, and the loser is an orphan.
+The fixture caught it, and `tests/test_forks.py` locks the behavior in.

+**A parent below the window is not an anomaly.** Every captured window starts mid chain.
+Flagging the first block of every export would train users to ignore the anomaly list, which is worse than having no list.

+**Skipped slots are recorded, not flagged.** Skips are how the cluster handles an absent leader.
+They belong in the report as facts and in the per-leader summary as rates, but treating each one as a finding would drown the real problems.

+**A second implementation instead of shared code.** The alternative was to generate one implementation from the other or extract a shared library.
+Both